CN3ves/Games/GameDesignArtConcepts/3 - World Design for Video Games/Week3_Notes.md

 Upload at least one photo of your map or model only.
 There are 4 additional spaces to upload media, if you wish, but these are optional.
 Use captions to describe and highlight what you are sharing with your peers.

 Additionally, write a short paragraph that gives your peers some information about your proposed world and justifies the decisions you've made in your map or model.
-I highly recommend reading the Tips for Completion section below for this part of the assignment.
-Note: to help your peers, this paragraph is uploaded first.
+For your paragraph response, use the following prompts to help you:

+  * Is the game linear or non-linear?
+  * Is your map or model the entire world or just a section of it?
+Is there something implied outside the playable area of the game world, either seen or not seen?
+  * How does a player move through the world?
+Are they walking, running, climbing, riding a horse, jumping through portals, or a combination?
+  * How much time will it take a player or character to explore the world?
+Will exploration happen in real time, or will players be able to jump between areas of the map?
+  * How is the world unified, ie., is there consistency from level to level?
+If the levels are not consistent, please explain why!

 ### example